amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 }
 ```

-We update the new todo's title and after the service has process the update we set editing to false.
+We update the new todo's title, and after the service has processed the update, we set editing to false.
 Finally, we reload all the tasks again.
 Let's add the `put` action on the service.

 ```javascript src/app/todo/todo.service.ts
   put(changed) {